Welcome to today's edition of the Rush 24-7 podcast.

 He's a liberal.

-I mean, that's that covers it for me.
+I mean, that covers it for me.

-But there's all this notion that we need to be unified and have one great nation and so forth is being undermined by the uh the Democratic Party and led by the old liberal war horse, Ted Kennedy, who has no interest in national unity and doesn't even have the confidence of his position to let people make up their own minds after the president's speech.
+But there's all this notion that we need to be unified and have one great nation and so forth is being undermined by the Democratic Party and led by the old liberal war horse, Ted Kennedy, who has no interest in national unity and doesn't even have the confidence of his position to let people make up their own minds after the president's speech.

 The pond scum has risen to the top.